 Why do farmers grow elephant grass?

 Answer: An elephant grass crop is a high-yielding energy crop that grows over 3 meters tall, compared to bamboo, and yields a crop year after year without replanting.
 Elephant grass is native to Africa and grows over 3 meters tall, resembles bamboo, and yields a crop year after year without replanting.
-It is primarily utilised for feedstock production for energy and non-energy end purposes, with some use for other end uses.
+It is primarily utilized for feedstock production for energy and non-energy end purposes, with some use for other end uses.

 These are the methods for sowing Elephant Grass Seeds.